dragon-dune/dragon-dune/dragon-dune.md

 6. Public agreements made in the game are binding and must be carried out, if possible.
 Public agreements can only be broken if all parties involved terminate the agreement.
-7. If the Event Card is the same suit
 7. Players may form alliances, but there can still be only one winning player.
 Forming an alliance grants your ally an alliance power.
     Alliances can only be formed or broken during a Great Council after a Red Dragon.
     (This is a change from Dune, which allows to players to share a victory.)
-8. Players placing units in the same territory as the Troll Marker (3★) lose 3 units in that territory at the end of their movement round.
+8. Players placing units in the same territory as the Troll Marker (3★) lose 5 units in that territory at the end of their movement round.
     If there are still units in the territory after the units are removed, then the Troll Marker is also removed.